nikic/nikic.github.com/_posts/2012-03-16-Understanding-PHPs-internal-function-definitions.markdown

 As this doesn't really help us much, we use a little trick: Instead of searching for just `strpos`, we [search for `"PHP_FUNCTION strpos"`][4] instead (don't forget the quotes, they are important).

-Now we are left with only too entries:
+Now we are left with only two entries:

     /PHP_5_4/ext/standard/
         php_string.h 48   PHP_FUNCTION(strpos);